VaniaTominc/GA-Project-03/README.md

 + ### Bugs

-   - When a user registers, he can also do it only with admin@.
-I definitely need to change this.
+   - When a user registers, he can only do this with admin@, I definitely need to change this

 + ### Challenges

-   - Not having enough time to give admin extra rights on the front-end.
+   - Not having enough time to give admin extra rights on the frontend.
    - Not having enough time to sort the navbar view depending on meeting conditions, like what the user can view while logged in.
-   - Building database.
-With so rich Greek mythology, it was impossible to include more Greek Gods than I managed to include at the end.
-There are hundreds and hundreds Greek deities and to include all of them it would take months and months to achieve it.
+   - Building the database.
+With so much rich Greek mythology, it was impossible to include more Gods than I have already added in the time frame.
+There are hundreds and hundreds of Greek deities and to include all of them would take months to achieve.

 + ### Wins

    - Collaborating as a team has been such a pleasure, and I learned so much from my teammates, especially their unique approach to solving problems.
-   - Linking the back-end and front-end for the first time, and tailoring our back-end to meet our front-end needs.
+   - Linking the backend and frontend for the first time, and tailoring our backend to meet our frontend needs.
    - Building our own database.
    - Going further with React.js and building more complex components.
-   - Managing to implement almost all functions on the front-end that we built on the back-end.
+   - Managing to implement almost all functions on the frontend that we built on the backend.

 <br />

-## Extra features and Key learnings
+## Future features and Key learnings

-+ ### Extra features
++ ### Future features

    - Forgot to add the website logo, despite already being created with Adobe Photoshop.
-   - Breaking our front-end into more components and reuse them to avoid code repetition.
+   - Breaking our frontend into more components and reuse them to avoid code repetition.
    - Making our app more responsive, especially with smaller screens.
    - Giving admin the power to edit or delete user’s comments.
-We managed to do it on the back-end, but we didn’t have enough time to implement it on the front-end.
+We managed to do it on the backend, but we didn’t have enough time to implement it on the frontend.
    - Adding an option where someone who registers as a God can subsequently enter their details, not solely upon registration.
 Currently, if a person who has registered as a God does not enter his or her details, he or she cannot do so subsequently.
 A button inside the profile page should solve this problem.
    - Editing, deleting users.
    - When creating a page, a God can upload a logo or image of his choice.